status-im/help.status.im/docs/en/status-wallet/status-wallet-faq.md

 Yes, Status Wallet is fully self-custodial.
 This means no one but you can access your recovery phrase, as Status Wallet doesn't store it anywhere.

 !!! note
-    Anyone who has your backup phrase can use it to access your wallet and manage your crypto.
+    Anyone who has your recovery phrase can use it to access your wallet and manage your crypto.

 ## Assets